 A number of other companies including, but not limited to, Pfizer Inc., Daiichi Sankyo, Endo Health Solutions, Nektar Therapeutics, Teva Pharmaceutical, Inc., Egalet Ltd., KemPharm Inc., Elysium Therapeutics Inc., and Acura Pharmaceutical, have either extended-release or abuse-deterrent products in various stages of development.
 Other companies offer products indicated for chronic, severe, long-term pain with various delivery technologies, but these products do not have abuse-deterrent claims on their labels.
+Vertex has recently announced a non-opioid pain product that inhibits NaV1.8 and has entered Phase 3 development.

-We do not believe there are other companies developing products that have an overdose mechanism similar to our MPARTM technology.
+We do not believe there are other companies developing products that have an overdose mechanism similar to our MPAR® technology.